Understanding your environment

 How does your environment affect fires?

-To minimise the impact fires can have on the environment, begin by understanding the shape of your natural landscape, the weather patterns, and the type of vegetation existent in the area, and even right down to the type of ground foraging animals that may exist.
-From this, you can develop plans on where you should build your house, how to minimise the spread of fires through the use of fuel reduction zones (or fire breaks), and creating effective escape routes for animals and people.
+To minimise the environmental impact of fires, begin by understanding the shape of your natural landscape, the weather patterns, and the type of vegetation existent in the area, and even right down to the type of ground foraging animals that may be present.
+From this, you can develop plans for where to build your home, how to minimise the spread of fire by establishing fuel reduction zones (or fire breaks), and how to create effective escape routes for animals and people.

 Weather conditions

-For instance, an environment where the humidity in the air is low, the temperature is high, and wind speed is significant, the conditions for creating a fire is greatly enhanced.
-By checking the weather conditions in your area, you can work out how likely a fire will start, at what times the fires are likely to occur, and what precautions you will need to take.
+For example, an environment with low humidity, high temperature, and high wind speed will greatly enhance the conditions for creating a fire.
+By checking the weather conditions in your area, you can work out how likely a fire is to start, at what times it is likely to occur, and what precautions you need to take.

 The slope of the land

-Also you should check the slope of the land to determine how quickly a fire can spread and from which direction.
+You should also check the slope of the land to determine how quickly a fire can spread and from which direction.
 For example, flat ground is safer than sloping ground.
 A steep slope is more dangerous than a gentle slope.

-Also fires burn more intensely and spread more quickly when going up a hill, rather than down a hill.
-This is because the flames can grab hold of a little extra fuel going up the hill and so can burn more quickly and more intensely.
+Also fires burn more intensely and spread more quickly when they go up a hill than when they go down a hill.
+This is because the flames can grab hold of a little extra fuel as the flames rise vertically and the fuel leans more into the flames because of the slope of the hill, so they can burn more faster and more intensely.

 By using this information, you can determine the best position to build a house.
-For instance, in Australia, a house positioned on a slope that faces east or south is generally safer than a house facing north or west because these are the least likely directions a fire will approach.
+For instance, in Australia, a house on a hillside facing east or south is generally safer than one facing north or west, as these are the least likely directions for a fire to approach.

 The winds

-Winds also play a crucial role on the behaviour of fire.
-A windy day will help to quickly spread a fire.
-But if the wind is laden with moisture from the sea, the spread of the fire is not as great.
+Winds also play an important role on the behaviour of fire.
+A windy day will help a fire to spread quickly.
+But if the wind is laden with moisture from the sea, the fire will not spread as far.

-However, if your landscape is such that you are clearly bounded by numerous large hills and the winds have little chance to escape because it forms eddy currents in the valley, or the winds intensify because of a "tunnelling" effect created by the mountains, then the risk of a severe fire sweeping through your area is much greater.
+However, if your landscape is such that you are clearly bounded by numerous large hills and the winds have little chance to escape because it forms eddy currents in the valley, or the winds are intensified by a "tunnelling" effect created by the mountains, then the risk of a severe fire sweeping through your area is much greater.

-The higher the speed of the wind, the more capable it is of lifting burning material ahead of the fire front known as spotting.
-The wind can also push the flames closer to the ground, resulting in the fuel being pre-heated and igniting quicker.
+The faster the wind, the more it can lift burning material ahead of the fire front known as spotting.
+The wind can also push the flames closer to the ground, causing the fuel to pre-heat and ignite more quickly.
 This means the fire will spread quickly.
-If the ground slopes upwards, this effect is amplified even more and the fire will spread more quickly.
+If the ground is sloping upwards, this effect will be amplified and the fire will spread more quickly.

-There is not a great deal you can do to control the winds except to build solid stone fences and plant fire-resistant trees and shrubs to act as a wind-break at strategic points where a fire is likely to approach.
-This will at least give you some extra time to prepare yourself for the onslaught of a severe bush fire.
+There is not much you can do to control the winds, other than build solid stone fences and plant fire-resistant trees and shrubs to act as windbreaks (and firebreaks) at strategic points where a fire is likely to approach.
+This will at least give you some extra time to prepare for the onslaught of a severe bush fire.

 The animals

-Another factor rarely thought about are the animals that live in the environment.
-Some animals are very good at digging into soils and can help to cover the dry leaves with soil.
-This reduces the fuel loads on the ground and makes it harder for bushfires to attain a destructively high temperature that could destroy dormant seeds in the soil.
+Another factor that is rarely considered is the animals that live in the environment.
+Some animals are very good at burrowing into the ground and can help cover the dry leaves with soil.
+This reduces the fuel load on the ground and makes it harder for bushfires to attain destructively high temperatures that could destroy dormant seeds in the soil.
+And, of course, an animal that is sitting deep underground can stay cooler as a fire moves over the land so long as it is not too intense to suck up too much oxygen.

-A classic example of a useful animal in this regard has to be the Australian quenda.
-A small marsupial looking like a bandicoot, it moves around on the ground searching for food in the soil.
+A classic example of a useful animal in this respect is the Australian quenda.
+A small marsupial that looks like a bandicoot and often called the Southwestern Brown Bandicoot.
+It moves around on the ground searching for food in the soil.

 You may need to fence off adequate areas of land to protect quenda and other small marsupials from introduced pests, such as wild cats, dogs, and cane toads.
-The biggest advantage in this approach is knowing the fires passing over these areas will be a lot less intense and easier to manage.
+The main advantage of this approach is that fires passing over these areas will be much less intense and easier to manage.

 Fire breaks

-A fire break is nothing more than an area of reduced fuel.
+A firebreak is nothing more than an area of reduced fuel.
 As the experts say, the less fuel there is to burn, the better.
-So make sure there is an area of reduced fuel (or fire breaks) between the house and the natural Australian bushland, especially where fires are likely to approach.
+So make sure there is an area of reduced fuel (or firebreak) between the house and the natural Australian bushland, especially where fires are likely to approach.

-Make use of natural or man-made fire breaks on your property such as roads, rivers, a large swimming pool, or bare ground to help better protect your house.
-Fire breaks may also include creeks, swamps and dams.
+Make use of natural or man-made fire breaks on your property such as roads, rivers, a large swimming pool, or bare ground to better protect your home.
+Fire breaks can also include permanent running creeks, swamps and large dams.

-Generally the bigger the fire break, the better your chances of managing a severe bush fire.
+Generally the bigger the fire break, the better the chances of controlling a severe bush fire.
 But they should never be entirely relied upon in times of the most severe bush fires.
 They should only be seen as another means of protecting people and the environment from the onslaught of severe bush fires.

 Timing is crucial

-Part of knowing something about your environment also involves understanding the right time when to have enough water to combat a fire.
-For example, the greatest chances of experiencing bush fires in the southern hemisphere is between December and February.
-It is therefore important to ensure adequate water is maintained in dams, tanks and swimming pools during these months if fires are to be properly controlled or you wish to protect your property.
-If you have insufficient water on your property to use against fires, it is probably a good idea to plan your evacuation and take your most important belongings well before the fire front hits your area.
+Part of your environment is knowing when to have enough water to combat a fire, and if you don't have enough water, when to get out of the area.
+For example, in the southern hemisphere, bush fires are most likely to occur between December and February (or October to March during global warming).
+It is, therefore, important to ensure that there is adequate water in dams, tanks and swimming pools during these months if fires are to be properly controlled or if you want to protect your property.
+If you have insufficient water on your property to fight fires, it is probably a good idea to plan your evacuation and take your most important belongings with you well before the fire front reaches your area.

 Protecting my house - what can I do?